tum-esi/SEEMQTT/README.md

 $ make
 $./KeyStore ID ibe sss
 ```
-- then, compile and run the Policy Evalaution Module (the ID here is the same one used while running the KeyStore)
+- Then, compile and run the Policy Evalaution Module (the ID here is the same one used while running the KeyStore)

 ```
 $ cd KeyStore/KsPEM